nbreugel/higgs-charm-docs/docs/simulation/repository.md

 ```
 Once all jobs have finished, the output is stored in the `outdir` in the form of a number of files named "`cmsgrid_final_1.lhe` with increasing file numbers.

+## 4. From LHE to AOD
-## Setting up the next simulation steps
+### 4.1 Setting up the next simulation steps
+---
 If everything went well, you should now have a series of .LHE files in your storage directory.
 The following steps will deal with the showering and decays of your events, as well as the interactions with the CMS detector and the simulation of the detector response.

-First, run the [setupProd.sh](https://github.com/nbreugel/higgs-charm/blob/main/mcgeneration/setupProd.sh) script, providing a tagname for the folder that is about to be created as an argument.
+First, navigate to the `LHEtoAOD` directory and run the [setupProd.sh](https://github.com/nbreugel/higgs-charm/blob/main/mcgeneration/setupProd.sh) script, providing a tagname for the folder that is about to be created as an argument.

 For example: